yeslogic/prince-docs/docs/styling.md

 ```
 The property [`clear`](css-props.md#prop-clear) can be considered the float's sister property: an element that has the [`clear`](css-props.md#prop-clear) property set on it will not move up, next to the floated element, like the float is asking for.
 Instead, it will move down after the float.

 Prince extends the traditional behavior of floats with a few features that have been ubiquitous in printing for a long time.
-In addition to the following documentation, the [quick guide to page and column floats in Prince 14](https://www.princexml.com/howcome/2021/guides/float/) provides many more examples for float, cear and defer properties.
+In addition to the following documentation, the [quick guide to page and column floats in Prince 14](https://www.princexml.com/howcome/2021/guides/float/) provides many more examples for float, clear and defer properties.

 #### Prince Extensions to Floats